NERDDISCO/nerddis.co/README.md

 ### Shows

-* The original image (must be a jpg) for a show goes into `static/shows/original`
+* The original image for a show goes into `static/shows/original`
 * Create the optimized webp & jpg versions of the image
   ```
-    cd static/shows/original
     ./image-convert.sh
   ```